Get insider access

 8.3 Sports/Fitness

 The Jabra Elite 3 are great for sports and fitness.
-Thanks to their wireless in-ear design, you can easily take them with you to the gym or outdoors.
-They also have a lightweight, stable design and feel well-built.
-They're rated IP55 for dust and water resistance too, and they have robust physical controls, which is handy when you're on the move.
+Thanks to their wireless in-ear design, you can easily take them to the gym or park for workouts.
+They also have a lightweight, stable design and feel sturdy.
+They're rated IP55 for dust and water resistance and have robust physical controls, which are handy when you're on the move.

 Pros